 JD: International and Comparative Law concentration

 You must earn 18 credit hours and maintain a 3.0 GPA within the International and Comparative Law concentration.
 You're required to complete a substantial project, which is satisfied by taking a paper class, writing an article for the Creighton Journal of International and Comparative Law, or completing a brief for the Jessup moot court team.
-You must take at least one course in comparative law, one in public international law, and one in private international law.

 International and Comparative Law concentration requirements: